devJudah/F21GA-Kitchen-Scene/Interactive/Readme.md

 ### Attenuation

 To reduce the effect of the lights the further away they are from an object (fragment), attenuation is used.
 This uses the light's position and fragment position to reduce the lighting on that fragment.
-This effect is combined with Blinn-Phong lighting mode, in the `fs_shsadow_map.glsl` shader.
+This effect is combined with Blinn-Phong lighting model, in the `fs_shsadow_map.glsl` shader.

 ```
  // Attenuation